iotaledger/hornet/docs/tutorials/1.5/run.md

-This is a small tutorial on how to build HORNET.
+This is a small tutorial on how to run a HORNET node.

 **Note: This tutorial assumes that you have prebuilt HORNET.
 Learn [how to build HORNET here](./build.md)**

-Now you should see this and some more logs:
+The HORNET RPM package is ntot realesed for Chrysalis yet.

+In due time, check the [Community Tutorials](../index.md#community-tutorials) for running a Hornet node.

 ```bash